ryankopf/colony/CONTRIBUTING.md

 # Contributing to COLONY

-Thank you for considering contributing toCOLONY!
+Thank you for considering contributing to COLONY!
 We welcome contributions from everyone.

 By contributing to this project, you agree to license your contributions under the terms of the MIT License.
 Additionally, you grant the project owner, Ryan Kopf, a license to use your contributions for any purpose without any additional restrictions or obligations.

 ## How to Contribute